 Having said that, no two individual’s addiction journeys are exactly the same.
 This is why we fully tailor every aspect of your Darvocet abuse treatment plan to suit your own specific needs.

 Your treatment will begin with detox.
-Once the Darvocet is out of your system, your customized recovery program that addresses your lifestyle, physical and psychological issues begins.
+Once the Darvocet is out of your system, your customized recovery program that addresses your lifestyle, physical and psychological issues begin.
 As you incorporate 12 step care into your life, you’ll begin to feel stronger and better able to cope with life’s issues.